2024 University of Pennsylvania pro-Palestine campus encampment: May 10: Police raid, and subsequent protest

-Originally, Philadelphia mayor Cherelle Parker opposed utilizing police action, despite Jameson's pleas for intervention, but decided to take action after expansion of the encampment on May 8th.
-On May 10, police entered the encampment and dismantled tents, signs, and other belongings.
-Police and city workers destroyed students' tents, flags and other encampment supplies while disbanding the encampment at the University of Pennsylvania.
+Originally, Philadelphia mayor Cherelle Parker opposed utilizing police action, despite Jameson's pleas for intervention, but decided to take action after expansion of the encampment on May 8.
+On May 10, police entered the encampment and dismantled it.
+Police and city workers destroyed students' tents, flags, and other belongings while disbanding the encampment, disposing of them in garbage trucks where they were shredded.
 33 protesters were arrested, including 9 UPenn students, although they were soon after released.
 5 UPenn faculty were also arrested for attempting to physically block police vehicles.
 In response, UPenn's Faculty Senate chair resigned, citing the response of the university to use the police.

 A protest was organized hastily against the interim president Larry Jameson's on-campus house.
 A "primal scream" was held against the president, inspired by a similar protest against Columbia University President Minouche Shafik.
 During the scream, the gate to the house grounds was shaken by protesters before being forced open, allowing two protesters to enter the grounds of the house before immediately being repelled.
 Protesters alleged two instances of police aggression, causing the march to pause for some minutes until a medic could take care of a protester.